 The Crosier family had to overcome challenges put in their way by the medical industry and even extended family members who never valued Simon’s fragile existence the way they did.
 Author Sheryl Crosier’s hope is that this story will help motivate health-care professionals and anyone else that reads this account.
 The lives of children, regardless of their diagnosis, possess inherent dignity and value, and they deserve the best care our advanced country has to offer.

 “There is so much more to this story than reading of a little boy’s journey,” stated Pat Jonas, President and Co-founder of the Australian Rare Chromo Awareness Network (ARCAN).
 “It is learning about the legacy for which he was here.
 Simon will live on in the hearts of many and I feel he truly has a place in mine.
 I don’t see Simon’s life as a tragedy but as a beautiful blessing.
 God knew what he was doing when he helped to choose Simon’s parents, for they are the ones who will bring his mission to its full potential.”

-PRINT BOOK AVAILABLE
+PRINT EDITION AVAILABLE

 A portion of proceeds from every sale of this book will go to SOFT, Support Organization for Trisomy 18, 13 and Related Disorders.
 Books are in stock and will ship within 2 business days.

 “I Am Not a Syndrome – My Name is Simon” is also available in various e-book options for only $3.97:

 PDF format instant download from the publisher: